Things To Do This Fall In Steamboat Springs – Updated For 2020

 The Indescribable Charm of Off the Beaten Path

 Off the Beaten Path is a charming and sensational bookstore in Steamboat Springs.
 The store provides both an excellent selection of books and delicious coffee.
-They carry all of the book genres including fiction, New York Times best sellers, young adults, memoirs, Indie and history books.
-The book corner for children is absolutely adorable and offers a wide selection of literature especially for kids.
-Visitors can purchase chocolates, puzzles, games, candles, and greeting cards.
-These items are sensational gifts to take back home.
-The coffee brewed by Off the Beaten Path is only second to their amazing selection of pastries, smoothies, soups and quiches.
-They even offer beer from the Butcherknife Brewery.
-This is one of the best local breweries.
+They carry all of the book genres including fiction, New York Times best sellers, young adults, memoirs, Indie, and history books.
+The book corner for children is absolutely adorable and offers a wide selection of literature, especially for kids.
+Visitors can purchase chocolates, puzzles, games, candles, and greeting cards – all of which are sensational gifts to take back home.
+The coffee brewed by Off the Beaten Path is only second to their amazing selection of pastries, smoothies, soups and, quiches.
+They even offer beer from the Butcherknife Brewery, one of the best local breweries.

 The Big Catches of the Rivers and Lakes

 The rivers and lakes in Steamboat Springs are where many people have reeled in the catch of a lifetime.
 The serene fishing experience is further enhanced by the kiss of fall on the landscape.
-The locals flock to the Yampa River for the fly-fishing and optimum trout fishing can be found at the Steamboat Lake State Park just below the towering Hahn’s Peak.
+The locals flock to the Yampa River for the fly-fishing, and optimum trout fishing can be found at the Steamboat Lake State Park just below the towering Hahn’s Peak.
 During the fall, the area is surrounded by forests streaked with orange and yellow.
-The local fishing shops offer excursions, tips and gear.
+The local fishing shops offer excursions, tips, and gear.
+These same rivers also make for epic rafting in the off-season!

 The Riveting Steamboat Art Museum

 The art museum is in downtown Steamboat Springs close to the Yampa River on Lincoln Avenue.
 The art museum opened their doors in the same building as the First National Bank in 2005.
 The goal for this historic building is to gather sensational artwork so it can be viewed by the public.
 The museum attracts families and couples with an interest in the culture and art of Northwestern Colorado.
-The exhibits include watercolors, paintings, quilts and photographs.
-Educational programs are available including museum tours, workshops, classes and a Student Gallery for the children.
+The exhibits include watercolors, paintings, quilts, and photographs.
+Educational programs are available including museum tours, workshops, classes, and a Student Gallery for the children.
+(Masks are required and sanitation stations are throughout the museum.
+Visitor capacity is 35.)
+You may also want to consider a stop at the Tread of Pioneers Museum for a step back in time into the history of the region!
+(Currently open on Friday afternoons only.)

 The Beautiful Sounds of the Steamboat Symphony Orchestra